Kevin Lovell: Professional career

-Atlanta Falcons

-He was signed by the Atlanta Falcons on April 24, 2008 and competed with the team in offseason training activities (OTAs) and training camp.
+He was signed by the Atlanta Falcons on April 24, 2008, and competed with the team in offseason training activities (OTAs) and training camp.
 He was waived prior the start of the preseason on August 7.

-Florida Tuskers

 Lovell was signed by the Florida Tuskers of the United Football League on August 17, 2009.
 He was released by the team prior to their first game, when the team signed veteran kicker Matt Bryant.

 Personal

-He is son of Martin and Christine Lovell, and has a twin brother, Keith, who plays soccer at Humboldt State.
+Lovell has a twin brother, Keith, who played soccer at Humboldt State.